-The User-Defined Facilities (UDF) dataset obtained from Williams and others (2020) attempted to identify all buildings that can be considered a residential facility, including traditional single-family residences, manufactured housing, multi-family residential buildings including condominiums, motels and hotels, dormitories and assisted living facilities.
-The dataset contains information on building primary usage (Hazus "occupancy class"), square footage, number of stories, year built, and building type (e.g., wood frame, steel frame construction, etc.).
-Although the UDF dataset was a good starting point, it did not always correctly classify residential structures.
-Therefore, it required a thorough review during which many records were manually updated to correct its existing attributes.
+The User-Defined Facilities (UDF) datasets developed by DOGAMI attempted to identify all buildings that can be considered a residential facility, including traditional single-family residences, manufactured housing, multi-family residential buildings including condominiums, motels and hotels, dormitories and assisted living facilities.
+The datasets contain information on building primary usage (Hazus "occupancy class"), square footage, number of stories, year built, and building type (e.g., wood frame, steel frame construction, etc.).
+While the UDF dataset was a good starting point, it did not always correctly classify residential structures.
+Therefore, it required a thorough review during which many records were manually updated to correct existing attributes.

 We augmented the UDF dataset as follows.
-We added a "number of units" field, identifying the number of rooms, where available, for motels, multi-family residential, and dormitory building types (Hazus occupancy type, "RES4," "RES3," "RES5," respectively).
+We added a "number of units" field, identifying the number of rooms, where available, for motels, multi-family residential, and dormitory building types (Hazus occupancy types "RES4," "RES5," respectively).
 We further augmented the UDF dataset by adding records to capture the locations of individual tent and yurt sites, recreational vehicle spots, and boat slips in marinas that permit overnight docking.
 Such locations were digitized as points using orthoimagery and other ancillary data sources, such as Oregon State Park campground maps.
-We note that the Hazus earthquake and tsunami building damage model is limited to traditional buildings, and thus our building loss estimates exclude damages to temporarily occupied structures such as tents, recreational vehicles, and boats.
+We note that the Hazus earthquake and tsunami building damage model is limited to traditional buildings, and thus our building loss estimates exclude damage to temporarily occupied structures such as tents, recreational vehicles, and boats.